Writing code is easy. Writing code that works isn’t.

 As the name “Agile” suggests the core principle of this method is agility – being able to adapt to changes.
 Agile believes that every software project is different and its SDLC model must be tailored to best fit their scenario.

 In the Agile model, the work is done over small (2-4 weeks) iterations with having their own software development life cycle at the end of which a working version of the software is released and presented to the customer.
+You should use project management software to keep everything organized.
+You can read our comparison of Asana Vs Jira, and Wrike vs Asana to get a sense of how some tools compare.

 - Working software versions are shipped early and often